You are currently browsing the category archive for the 'Uncategorized' category.

 Dollhouse starts again on Friday and I’m super excited

-I’m listening to Spice Girls’ Wannabe :-D
+I’m listening to Spice Girls’ Wannabe 😀

 I finished season 2 of Veronica Mars and now I have to figure out a way to get ahold of season 3.